 On graduation, I beat more than 700 other applicants to one of the 60 places on the postgraduate journalism diploma course at what was then University College, Cardiff (now Cardiff University) – Britain’s top journalism school.
 After 10 weeks basic journalism training, I specialised in broadcasting.

 After graduating from Cardiff, I briefly worked as a researcher on BBC Radio Scotland morning show Macgregor’s Gathering before getting into newspapers with The Sunday Post.

 My career (in brief)

-I moved into PR as the natural way of using my storytelling skills, in words and pictures, alongside the marketing skills and knowledge I gained while doing my MBA.
+I moved into PR as the natural way of using my storytelling skills, in words and pictures, alongside the Masters-level strategic marketing skills and knowledge I gained while doing an MBA several years earlier.

 In April 2012 I decided to set up ASM Media & PR as a way of using my complete skill set to work for myself (to achieve better work-life balance) and to offer better value for clients — allowing me to be a one-stop publicity shop for SMEs.

 On the PR page you can see case studies of some of the campaigns I’ve conducted for clients and the coverage they’ve brought them.
 On the Pictures page you can see photos and videos.